-Residents who are at least 12 years of age or who will turn 12 by Dec.
-31, may apply for or buy licenses and may hunt in any open season beginning Sept.
+Residents who are at least 12 years of age or who will turn 12 by Dec.31, may apply for or buy licenses and may hunt in any open season beginning Sept.
 1 provided they have successfully completed a hunter safety education course and possess a course certification card or possess a copy of a current or previous years hunting license issued to them by another state and present it at time of purchasing the license(s).

-Upon turning 16 the youth must purchase the Federal Waterfowl Stamp if hunting migratory birds and waterfowl.
+Youth hunters under 16 must buy the Youth Small Game license for hunting small game, migratory birds and waterfowl and must also purchase the State Migratory Bird Certificate if hunting migratory birds and waterfowl.
+Upon turning 16 the youth must purchase the Federal Waterfowl Stamp, if hunting migratory birds and waterfowl.
+Residents under age 18 are exempt from buying the Furbearer License and Predator/Varmint License.

-However, residents under age 18 are exempt from buying the Furbearer License and Predator/Varmint License.
-These hunters must still buy the Youth Small Game License for small game, migratory birds and waterfowl and the State Migratory Bird Certificate if hunting migratory birds and waterfowl.
-The Youth Small Game License is valid through the end of the license year even if the youth turns 18.
+Small Game License is valid through the end of the license year even if the youth turns 18.